-As the advocate for business-minded members of the wider iLembe community, the iLembe Chamber presents and represents the interests of business to local, District, Provincial as well as the national government, making iLembe a better place to live, work, do business and invest in.
-The iLembe Chamber aims to:
+As the advocate for business minded members of the wider iLembe community, the Chamber presents and represents the interests of business to local, District, provincial as well as the national government, making iLembe a better place to live, work, do business and invest in.

+The il embe Chamber of Commerce aims to:

-- Be the recognised and effective voice of business on the North Coast of KZN, South Africa; - Promote the region as a tourism, business and investment destination; - Help grow and strengthen local business; - Bridge the gap and improve communication between the public and private sector; and - Provide a platform for business linkages and business opportunities.
+- Be the recognised and effective voice of business on the North Coast of KZN, South Africa - Promote the region as a Tourism, business and investment destination - Help grow and strengthen local business - Bridge the gap and improve communication between the Public and Private Sector. - Provide a platform for business linkages and business opportunities